Skip to main content

 The Department also require specific police clearances.

-Please wait for instructions from your HT advisor to ensure that you don’t unnecessarily incur any costs or loss of time.
+Please wait for instructions from your Hannan Tew advisor to ensure that you don’t unnecessarily incur any costs or loss of time.

 Am I subject to any conditions once I have obtained my SESR visa?